 The application process requires working with designated local agencies that review your eligibility and manage the loan.

 Additionally, the program may provide rebates, further lowering your total expense for upgrading your home’s energy efficiency.
+For families already relying on food assistance, these combined resources can provide extra financial relief while ensuring healthier, safer living conditions.

 Program Benefits and Community Impact